JuPfu/chelona/Readme.md

 Running *Cheló̱na* from the command line
 ----------------------------------------

-Conversion of the example1.ttl file from the testfiles directory into the simple S-P-O Turtle format (N3)
+Conversion of the example1.ttl file from the examples directory into the simple S-P-O Turtle format (N3)

 	<#green-goblin> rel:enemyOf    <#spiderman> 	;
 	    a foaf:Person ;    # in the context of the Marvel universe